Sign in

 • not have completed formal schooling in their country of origin.

-• meets the Census eligibility criteria
+• the student meets the census eligibility criteria

-The school must ensure that it has documented evidence of adjustment(s) provided.
+The school must ensure it has documented evidence of adjustment(s) provided.
 For more information on the types of supporting evidence, see section C.5 of the 2023 NCCD Guidelines.
 For guidance on what constitutes 10 weeks of school education as it relates to the NCCD, see section C.3.1 of the 2023 NCCD Guidelines.

 What information is reported for each student with disability?